keith-ng/Projects/Video-based Person Re-Identification/README.md

   - With access to only a local terminal to test the model, a large and complex dataset may prove to be unfeasible to train and test.
 - Model Accuracy:
   - The selected model ideally will perform well with different datasets as it will increase the likelihood of it performing well in new unseen data.
-  - The selected model PiT obtained the highest scores for 4 metrics with the iLIDS-VID dataset and top 3 for 4 metrics with the MARS dataset
+  - The model PiT obtained the highest scores for 4 metrics with the iLIDS-VID dataset and top 3 for 4 metrics with the MARS dataset

 **Conclusion**
-- All things considered, the PiT model is most appropriate for our use case and is selected as the ideal video-based person reidentification model.
+All things considered, the PiT model is most appropriate for our use case and is selected as the ideal video-based person reidentification algorithm for the following reasons:
+  1. Consistent when tested with different datasets & metrics
+  2. File is somewhat large for a local terminal but is manageable for a local terminal
+  3. Image quality of the dataset (MARS) it performed well on seems the closest to those produced by a typical camera used today

 ### Model Evaluation: